atmcpnk/atmcpnk/README.md

 ### Hi there 👋, Welcome to my GitHub profile!

 ## 💬 About Me
-I am a highly motivated and passionate software engineer gifted with a knack for creativity, strong communication, team collaboration, data-driven decisions, and personal leadership.
-I've recently graduated from Fullstack Academy in their full-time software immersive program with experience in several fullstack technologies listed below!
+I am a highly motivated and passionate Fullstack software engineer gifted with a knack for creativity, strong communication, team collaboration, data-driven decisions, and personal leadership.

 I am also a guitarist, you may see me on stage jamming with my band or hear me rehearsing loudly! 🎸

+Check out my projects below!

 ## 🚀 Projects
 Projects i've worked on: